pedroconcon/react-practice/README.md

 This is a prototype of a organizer expenses.
 I used React JS and just vanilla JS.

-# Getting Started with Create React App
+# Started with Create React App

 ## Available Scripts